Morocco

 a stage in the evolution of the two-branched limb, characteristic of

-modern arthropods such as shrimps.”
+modern arthropods such as shrimps.

-The recent discovery of Aegirocassis benmoulae bring new details
+Aegirocassis benmoulae bring new details

 at arthropods story.
-The new animal shows that anomalocaridids

-in fact had two separate sets of flaps per segment.
-The upper flaps
+The new animal shows that anomalocaridids in fact had two separate sets of flaps per segment.

-were equivalent to the upper limb branch of modern arthropods, while
+The upper flaps were equivalent to the upper limb branch of modern arthropods, while

-the lower flaps represent modified walking limbs, adapted for
+the lower flaps represent modified walking limbs, adapted for swimming.

-Furthermore, a re-examination of older anomalocaridids showed that
+Furthermore, a re-examination of older anomalocaridids showed that these flaps also were

-these flaps also were present in other species, but had been
+present in other species, but had been overlooked.

-overlooked.
-These findings show that anomalocaridids represent a stage
+These findings show that anomalocaridids represent a stage before the fusion of the upper and

-double-branched limb of modern arthopods.
+lower branches into the double-branched limb of modern arthopods.

 Aegirocassis benmoulae is also remarkable from an ecological

 standpoint, note the researchers.
-While almost all other

-anomalocaridids were active predators that grabbed their prey with
+While almost all other anomalocaridids were active predators that grabbed their prey with

 their spiny head limbs, the Moroccan fossil has head appendages that

 are modified into an intricate filter-feeding apparatus.
-This means

-filter-feeding sharks and whales arose at the time of a major plankton
+“Giant filter-feeding sharks and whales arose at the time of a major plankton

-radiation, and Aegirocassis represents a much, much older example of
+Aegirocassis represents a much, much older example of

 this — apparently overarching — trend,” said Dr. Van Roy is one of the